HoerTech-gGmbH/openMHA/INSTALLATION.md

 The installer installs openMHA example setups and some tools.
 We recommend to copy the examples folder to a writable location inside your user directory.

-You can find the examples folder in the `examples sub-directory` of the installation directory (e.g. `C:\Program Files\openMHA`).
-The sub-directories `mfiles` contains Matlab / Octave files for interacting with openMHA and documentation is found in `doc`.
+After installation, you can find the examples in folder `C:\Program Files\openMHA\examples`.
+Folder `C:\Program Files\openMHA\mfiles` contains Matlab / Octave files for interacting with openMHA.
+Folder `C:\Program Files\openMHA\doc` contains documentation.